qeffects/TypeScriptToLua.github.io/docs/advanced/automated-testing.md

   it("Returns unreversed string correctly", () => {
     assert.is_equal("1,2,3,4", libraryFunction([1, 2, 3, 4], false));
   });
-  it("Returns unreversed string correctly", () => {
+  it("Returns reversed string correctly", () => {
     assert.is_equal("4,3,2,1", libraryFunction([1, 2, 3, 4], true));
   });
 });
 ```

-Now hit compile and change your terminal’s directory in to your tstl output folder, for me it’s the `dist` folder.
+Now hit compile and change your terminals directory in to your tstl output folder, for me it’s the `dist` folder.
 We can now just simply run `busted`, and you should see something like this:

 ![Project setup](/images/busted-output.png)